 - Counsel: The patent holder has retained legal counsel with a proven track record of success in patent matters, preferably in the same field as the patented technology.
 It makes no difference whether counsel is from a large firm or boutique, so long as they have the expertise and capacity to handle the contemplated campaign.

-- Checklist: Counsel has completed Burford’s IP checklist (see “Litigation Ready” Checklist sidebar).
+- Checklist: Counsel has completed Burford’s IP checklist (see “Litigation Ready” Checklist below).

 - Damages: There is a clear path to more than $20 million in damages at trial—the minimum amount required to satisfy the economics of funding.

 - Invention: The invention is in a field with high, established royalty rates, or where the value of the patented technology is easily quantifiable.